Sep 16, 2021

 Community Solar: All the benefits of having your own solar power system, without all the hassles.

-Participants will see their investment pay off quickly (estimated between three and four years) in three ways:
+Participants saw their investment paid off in only four years in three ways:

 The shared solar project helps customers who for one or more reasons can’t take advantage of solar energy at their homes: